OROHealth/gom-jabbar/botney-trap/README.md

 * Better promire rejection handling is necessary to improve code quality.
 * improve the folder structure and overall tidiness of the files.
 * streaming the stdout of the commands woudd have been pretty cool instead of dumping the logs all at once at the end.
+* automation was inevitably reduced by having the used manually enable the required APIs in GCP.
+Doing it in an automated way fails by returning: Cloud Build API has not been used in project nnnnnnnnnnn before or it is disabled.
+Enable it by visiting https:...
+Probably a security feature in GCP.

 ---